 - What to watch: pectin set is tightly dependent on pH, soluble solids, and (in some systems) calcium.
 Small shifts can show up as graining, short bite, or long-term moisture issues.

-Here’s the under-discussed point: for skin/acne-style gummies, teams sometimes choose a base for positioning and then spend months “fighting” the matrix with acids, flavors, and processing tricks.
+Here’s what doesn’t get said enough: for skin/acne-style gummies, teams sometimes choose a base for positioning and then spend months “fighting” the matrix with acids, flavors, and processing tricks.
 A better approach is to pick the base that gives you the cleanest path to uniformity and stability with the actives you want to run.

-Heat Isn’t the Main Risk-What Happens After Depositing Is
+Heat Isn’t the Main Risk—It’s What Happens After Depositing

 Yes, cook temperature matters.
 But many gummy failures don’t start in the kettle—they show up after depositing, during curing, finishing, and packaging.
 Gummies live in a moisture middle-ground, so water activity (aw) and oxygen exposure can quietly drive changes over time.

-Common issues that often trace back to post-deposit steps include:
+Common issues that trace back to post-deposit steps include:

 - Stickiness or “wet” surfaces in the bottle